Lme20/da/docs/data-structures/search-trees/BST/BST.md

 - Items to left of given node = smaller
 - Items to right of given node = larger

+height = number of nodes on the longest path from the root to leaf node

 ## Operations
 ### INSERT
 1. Start from the root.